DriftwoodPalace/Hodl-Guide/hodl-guide_64_eps-mac.md

 ## Change the config-file

-Open the folder electrum-personal-server-eps-v0.1.7 and make a copy of the file `config.cfg_sample` and rename the copy to `config.cfg`.
+Open the folder electrum-personal-server-eps-v0.2.0 and make a copy of the file `config.cfg_sample` and rename the copy to `config.cfg`.

 *Note:* Make sure that you can change the file extension from `.cfg_sample` to `.cfg`

 Open `config.cfg` with a text editor.
+If you are updating to a new version, simply copy the necessary information from an old config.ini-file to the new one (there's been some changes to the file, so only copy what's necessary).

 #### For multi-sig wallets